LedgerInvesting/ledger-analytics/docs/source/quickstart.rst

     and so you will only be able to access triangles and models created by your organization.
 Created triangles and models are unique to your organization.
-Other users within your organazition do have the ability to overwrite your triangles and models.
+Other users within your organization have the ability to overwrite your triangles and models.

 ..  code:: python